eclipse/xacc/docs/source/extensions.rst

    $ make -j8 install
    $ export PYTHONPATH=$(python3 -m site --user-site)/psi4/lib:$PYTHONPATH

-This observable type takes an dictionary of options describing the molecular geometry (key ``geometry``), the basis set (key ``basis``), and the list of frozen (key ``frozen-spin-orbitals``) and active (key ``active-spin-orbitals``) spin orbital lists.
+This observable type takes a dictionary of options describing the molecular geometry (key ``geometry``), the basis set (key ``basis``), and the list of frozen (key ``frozen-spin-orbitals``) and active (key ``active-spin-orbitals``) spin orbital lists.